semicolok/url-shortener/README.md

 $ ./gradlew clean build
 ```
 #### Run
 There is 2 ways you can run this project with.
-Run JAR file and Use gradle "bootRun" task.
+Run JAR file and use gradle "bootRun" task.
 ##### jar run
 ```
 $ java -jar ./build/libs/url-shortener-0.0.1-SNAPSHOT.jar
 ```
-##### gradle run
+##### gradle bootRun
 ```
 $ ./gradlew clean bootRun
 ```